NaivedeJiang/naivedejiang.github.io/README.md

-# Naive de Jiang's Personal Website.
+# Naive de Jiang's Personal Webpage.
 Yo dawg, check this out.

 ## Are you serious?